 F. The only allowable baits are ballyhoo, mullet, belly strips and squid.
 Live bait is not permitted.

-G. Captains are responsible for the accurate completion of the daily captain’s score sheet.
-These sheets are incomplete without all the following information:
+G. Captains and anglers are responsible for the accurate completion of the daily score sheet.
+This sheet is incomplete without all the following information:

 1. Date, boat name and number.